geekchow/work-notes/Security/cert-pinning.md

 # Certificate pinning

 When developing a mobile application, especially financial apps.
-Security is a must to be take into consideration.
+Security is a must to be taken into consideration.
 Then, how can we proceted our data through the internet, between client and server.
 You may say we have Https which could protect our data transfrom on the internet.
 But is it really safety?
 There are several scenarios https fails to protect you.